rinshankaihou/refinedc/README.md

 shipped with RefinedC, you should install RefinedC according to the instructions in [DEVELOPERS.md](DEVELOPERS.md).

+(Note that the installation instructions were only tested on Linux.)

 ### tl;dr

 Assuming an appropriate [opam](https://opam.ocaml.org/doc/Install.html) switch